“I believe that life is wonderful”

 About me

-I have many life experiences that have drawn me to working in this space.
-The death of my father, friends and other family members has given me inspiration to help other people who want to be empowered to make their own choices around their end of life journey.
+My life experiences have drawn me to working in this space.
+The deaths of my father, friends, and other family members have inspired me to help others feel supported and empowered to make their own choices around their end-of-life journey.

-I understand it can be an incredibly overwhelming and complex time- my goal is to accompany my clients to navigate the journey and offer a steady and continuous hand enabling my clients to have capacity, control and choice.
-I believe knowledge is empowerment and I am passionate about enlightening my clients about the myriad of options available to them.
-Whether it’s exploring treatment choices, understanding palliative care, or making informed decisions about end of life, vigil, death, after body care and funeral or ceremony options.
-If I don’t know, I will do my best to find out.
+I understand it can be an incredibly complex and emotional time.
+My hope is to help clients feel they have capacity, control, and choice.
+I believe knowledge is empowerment and am passionate about sharing information and guidance so that people understand the options available to them — whether that’s exploring treatment choices, understanding palliative care, or making informed decisions about end of life, vigil, after-death care, and funeral or ceremony options.

-Having previously led our family manufacturing business, I bring a strong set of process, organisational, and management skills that compliment my compassion and client-centred approach.
+Before becoming a Doula, I led our family manufacturing business, where I developed strong organisational and management skills that now complement my compassionate, client-centred approach.

-I am honoured to be a Committee member and Professional member of ELDAA (End of Life Doula Alliance Aotearoa) .
-I have completed Preparing the Way End of Life Doula Skill Set, Intensive and Foundation training, the Zenith Virago Deathwalker Training & Consultation and Celebrancy training.
-Additionally, I have completed the Palliative Care NZ Fundamentals Course, Advance Care Planning Course, Assisted Dying Course and Intro to the Science & Practise of Resilient Grieving certification and Funeral Celebrancy training.
-My commitment extends beyond education; I am also a volunteer at Nurse Maude Care Home, Hospice and NODA Christchurch.
+I am honoured to serve as both a Committee and Professional Member of the End of Life Doula Alliance Aotearoa (ELDAA).
+I have completed Preparing the Way End of Life Doula Skill Set and Intensive Training, Zenith Virago Deathwalker Training (and more).
+I volunteer with Nurse Maude Care Home, Hospice, and NODA Christchurch.

 Sarah was very respectful of my daughter’s grief, did not try to take over, merely stood there and allowed my daughter to grieve, and simply asked the questions my daughter needed to get through each day.